 Regardless of whether these killers had a type, or why they were driven to take lives, they became that much more disturbing when they began working in pairs.
 But their bloody acts couldn't go unnoticed by the authorities.
 Upon capture, some of these murderers committed suicide, died of natural causes behind bars, or were executed by the authorities.
 Others are still alive, and a couple of them have actually been released from prison.

-Lawrence Bittaker And Roy Norris Had A Toolbox Filled With Instruments Of Torture
+Ex-Cons Lawrence Bittaker And Roy Norris

 Over the course of a few months in 1979, friends Lawrence Bittaker and Roy Norris kidnapped, raped, tortured, and killed five teenage girls in California.
 The two men met in a San Luis Obispo correctional facility, where they bonded over their mutual interest in sexual sadism.
 After they were released from prison, Bittaker and Norris reunited and embarked on their reign of terror.

-The duo preyed upon teenage girls who were hitchhiking along Southern California highways, using a toolbox filled with instruments of torture to inflict excruciating pain on their victims before strangling them to death.
-However, the pair - who were eventually dubbed the "Toolbox Killers" - were apprehended when Norris told one of his friends about the brutal crimes he'd committed with Bittaker.
+The duo preyed upon teenage girls who were hitchhiking along Southern California highways, using a toolbox filled with instruments to inflict pain on their victims before strangling them.
+Authorities apprehended the pair - whom the media eventually dubbed the "Toolbox Killers" - when Norris told one of his friends about the brutal crimes he'd committed with Bittaker.

-Delfina And Maria De Jesus Gonzalez Set A Record For The Most Prolific Murder Partnership
+Sisters Delfina And Maria De Jesus Gonzalez

-From the 1950s until 1963, sisters Delfina and Maria de Jesus Gonzalez murdered more than 90 victims in Mexico.
+From the 1950s until 1963, sisters Delfina and Maria de Jesus Gonzalez took the lives of approximately 90 victims in Mexico.
 The sisters ran a brothel in Guanajuato, and the duo kidnapped local women and forced them to work as prostitutes.
-However, their life of a crime came to a halt in 1963 when law enforcement raided the women's brothel and discovered 91 corpses.
+Their crimes came to a halt when law enforcement raided the women's brothel and discovered dozens of bodies.

 While many of their victims were women, some were clients whom the sisters killed after robbing them of their cash and property.
-The de Jesus Gonzalez sisters were sentenced to 40 years in prison for their crimes.
-One sister died behind bars in 1984; the other was released in the mid '90s.
-Their high body count set the Guiness World Record for the "most prolific murder partnership."
+The de Jesus Gonzalez sisters were sentenced to 40 years in prison.
+One sister died behind bars in 1984; the other was released in the mid-'90s.
+Their high body count set the Guinness World Record for the "most prolific murder partnership."

-Kenneth Bianchi And Angelo Buono Jr. Murdered Women And Dumped Their Bodies In The Hollywood Hills
+Cousins Kenneth Bianchi And Angelo Buono Jr.

-Leonard Lake And Charles Ng Tortured And Murdered People In A California Cabin
+Ex-Marines Leonard Lake And Charles Ng